Lorraine Cole: About

-Cole is a former badminton player who also played Javelins throw in her early junior career.
-She attended Kings Norton Mixed School and won English schools U-17 National Javelin championships and later became the English Junior Javelin champion.
-Afterwards she opted badminton for her career and won the Worcester county badminton title.
-She then won the National championships and once stood amidst the top English players in both the doubles disciplines.
-She is also a former European no. 1 in Women's and Mixed doubles; and once ranked no. 10 in WD and no. 12 in XD at the World level.
-She won titles in Ireland, Czechia, Mauritius, Iceland and Slovakia and contested in World championships in 1997 and 1999.
-She also became European Senior Champion in 2006 with her partner Tracey Dineen by defeating Dorota Grzejdak and Bożena Haracz from Poland in the final.
+Cole is a former badminton player who also competed in javelin throw during her early junior career.
+She attended Kings Norton Mixed School and won the English schools U-17 National Javelin championships before later becoming the English Junior Javelin champion.
+She then chose badminton as her career and won the Worcestershire county badminton title.
+She then won the National championships and rose to become one of England's top players in both doubles categories.
+She was also once ranked No. 1 in Europe for Women's and Mixed doubles and achieved world rankings of No. 10 in Women's Doubles and No. 12 in Mixed Doubles.
+She won titles in Ireland, Czechia, Mauritius, Iceland, and Slovakia and competed in the World championships in 1997 and 1999.
+In 2006, she and her partner Tracey Dineen became European Senior Champions after defeating Poland's Dorota Grzejdak and Bożena Haracz in the final.
 After her playing career she coached British players at various levels; Worcestershire County coach, England U-19 National Coach, HPC Coach, GB Youth Olympic Coach, Sydney European Junior Champions Coach 2006, Coach to World Junior Silver Medalist 2007 etc.